Historic Main Street and Antique & Art Walk of Alberta

 Nanton Nite Rodeo The Nanton Nite Rodeo is one of Canada's longest running night rodeos.
 Spectators are invited to the Nanton Ag Grounds for a Friday night of fast-action rodeo performed by local and regional superstars.
 Admission is only $5 per car or $2 per person, children 12 and under are free!
 For more information on the Nanton Nite Rodeo, visit https://www.facebook.com/NantonNiteRodeo.

-There are 60 unserviced sites, group areas available, camp kitchen, hydrants for water, coin operated showers, flush toilets and firewood for an addition cost.
-There is on-site registration and reservations can be made through the Campground manager.
+There are 60 unserviced sites, group areas available, camp kitchen, hydrants for water, coin operated showers, flush toilets and firewood for an additional cost.
+Open fires are permitted unless otherwise posted.
+Bring your own standard firewood (no scrap or junk wood allowed) and/or firewood is available for an additional cost.

 The Candy Store